dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-OpenAI-ChatGPT-in-nodejs-and-react.md

    caption: "Create Q & A With OpenAI ChatGPT in NodeJS and React"
    relative: false
 author: "Prakash Bhandari"
-description: "OpenAI offer a spectrum of models with different levels of power suitable for different tasks, as well as the ability to fine-tune your own custom models.
+description: "OpenAI is a software company which develops AI models with different levels of power suitable for different tasks, as well as the ability to fine-tune your own custom models.
 These models can be used for everything from content generation to semantic search and classification."
 ---

-OpenAI recently released the ChatGPT-3.
-ChatGPT-3 trending for a while, I tried ChatGPT-3 in tier playground.
+OpenAI recently released the ChatGPT-3 and this is trending topic.
+I also tried ChatGPT-3 in their playground.
-It is really cool, and it's more than what I thought.
+It's really cool, and  more than what I thought.

 I have been using [GitHub Copilot](https://github.com/features/copilot) which is also powered by OpenAI.
 OpenAI Codex is a generative pertained language model which helps people write code even for non-tech people.

-ChatGPT dose more than helping people write code.
+ChatGPT-3 dose more than helping people write code.
-It interacts like human in a conversational way to provide a detailed response to query.
+It interacts like human in a conversational way to provide a detailed response to their query.
-code completion, text completion, image generation, and fine-tuning are next level of innovation.
+ Code completion, text completion, image generation, and fine-tuning are next level of innovation.

 But, OpenAI CEO, **[Sam Altman](https://twitter.com/sama)** said that "it’s a mistake to rely on it for anything important right now."